pikatchu/closedsource/book/0017-china_town.md

 Mr. Lee grinned, standing up and gesturing toward a large metal box in the corner, bubbling faintly.
 “An ancient drink, long forgotten by humans.”

 Leo squinted at the box.
-“You’re making it?”
+“You're making it?”

 Mr. Lee nodded proudly.
 “Of course.
 A nectar from the gods.
 Unfortunately, my wife cannot stand the smell.”

-Leo didn’t know what to say.
+Leo didn't know what to say.

 Mr. Lee chuckled and sat back down, crossing his arms.